Kala/Balge: Climate/Geography

+Towns and Villages

+The LGA comprises towns and villages such as Duguma, Kulakura, Gulgum, Mada, Bombo, Diama, Sabba, and Kalam.
+The majority of the area's inhabitants belong to ethnic groups such as Hausa, Kanuri, and Fulani.
+The Hausa language is commonly spoken in the area.

 Postal Code

 The postal code of the area is 611.

 History

 It is one of the sixteen LGAs that constitute the Dikwa Emirate, a traditional state located in Borno State, Nigeria.

 Insurgency

 On May 14, 2014, local civilian vigilantes repelled a raid by the terrorist group Boko Haram, killing over 200 militants.
 On May 31, 500 Boko Haram terrorists returned and overwhelmed the vigilantes killing 40.